Combination of searches for heavy vector boson resonances in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Input channels

 In all channels, the signal is searched for as a localized excess over a smoothly falling background in the reconstructed mass or transverse mass spectrum.
 Background estimation strategies vary by channel.
 Analyses involving leptons and small-radius jets primarily rely on Monte Carlo (MC) simulations to model the background.
 In contrast, analyses that use neural-network-based, large-radius jet taggers employ control samples in data to estimate the background, as the misidentification rates for these taggers are challenging to simulate accurately.

 To ensure statistical independence among channels, event selections were designed to avoid overlaps in both the signal and control regions.
 Mutual exclusivity is enforced in most channels through requirements on lepton and jet multiplicities.
-If overlaps are identified, the overlapping events are retained in the combination only in the channel that provides the highest expected sensitivity for a given signal model and mass hypothesis.
+If overlaps are identified, the overlapping phase space is retained in the combination only in the channel that provides the highest expected sensitivity for a given signal model and mass hypothesis.
+This procedure is implemented such that signal regions from analyses that are less sensitive in the overlapping phase space are not included in the statistical combination for that specific signal model and mass point.

 In channels targeting fermionic decays of \Vprime bosons, overlaps primarily occur among fully hadronic final states.
 The inclusive dijet search \Vprimeqq~\cite{CMS:EXO-19-012}, which requires only two high-\pt jets, overlaps with all other fully hadronic channels because of its inclusive event selection and is therefore excluded whenever a more sensitive channel covers the same phase space.
-Two additional searches for \Zprimebb~\cite{CMS:EXO-20-008} and \Zprimett(0\Pell)~\cite{CMS:B2G-24-003} are not included in this combination because they have a large overlap with the inclusive \Vprimeqq search~\cite{CMS:EXO-19-012}.
+Two additional searches for \Zprimebb~\cite{CMS:EXO-20-008} and \Zprimett(0\Pell)~\cite{CMS:B2G-25-009} are not included in this combination because they have a large overlap with the inclusive \Vprimeqq search~\cite{CMS:EXO-19-012}.
 These channels are specifically optimized to study exclusive final states.
-They provide enhanced sensitivity relative to the inclusive \Vprimeqq search for BSM scenarios other than the one probed in this combination.
-Overlaps also occur in channels with one lepton, such as \Wprimetb~\cite{CMS:B2G-20-012} and \Zprimett~\cite{CMS:B2G-22-006}, where one of the top quarks decays leptonically.
+They provide enhanced sensitivity relative to the inclusive \Vprimeqq search for BSM scenarios other than the ones probed in this combination.
+Overlaps also occur in channels with one lepton, such as \Wprimetb~\cite{CMS:B2G-20-012} and \Zprimett~\cite{CMS:B2G-25-009}, where one of the top quarks decays leptonically.